chrisUsick/phaserTest/readme.md

 ## Installation
 First you need to install Node.js.
 Gulp is built in Node.js.
 You can think of Node.js as a scripting shell in some ways (it can do lots more though).
 [Download Node.js here](https://nodejs.org/en/)

 Next, get the source code of the project.
-The simplest way is to click the '<span class="octicon octicon-desktop-download"></span> ' button to download the code using Github desktop.
+The simplest way is to click the '<p class="octicon octicon-desktop-download"></p> ' button to download the code using Github desktop.

+Next you'll install the dependencies of this app.
+NPM is Node.js's package manager and Bower is a client-side (for browsers) package manager.
+In the project directory, Run `npm install` to install Node.js dependencies and run `bower install` to install bower dependencies.

 ## Structure